 Parameter count: For a weight matrix, how many trainable parameters does LoRA with introduce?
 What percentage is that of the full matrix?

-Initialization: Why must matrix start at zero?
-What would happen if both and started with random values?
+Initialization: Why does standard LoRA initialize to zero while is random?
+What would happen if both factors started with random values?

 Rank vs alpha: If you increase rank from to but keep fixed, what happens to the explicit scaling factor ?
 Can that factor alone tell you the trained adapter's final update magnitude?